 Review those sequence of returns above and think about how those uncapped indexed returns could get multiplied by the Performance Factor and translate to spurts of robust growth inside your cash value account.

-And remember, these are the three worst period I can find in the S&P 500’s last 81-years, and they’re not that bad (even without any Performance Factor).
+And remember, these are the three worst periods I can find in the S&P 500’s last 81-years, and they’re not that bad (even without any Performance Factor).

 What if we looked at the 3 best times?

 No one knows exactly how or when, but I think we can all agree that will markets go up and go down…sometimes violently.
 When you can soften the blow of down-years with zeroes (minus charges), and you can sometimes multiply up-years, this may prove to be winning proposition with less volatility than the actual market.

 Most people usually have enough raw market exposure in their 401(k) or brokerage accounts anyway.